Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Design and Implementation

-All transfer functions perform the maximum-length contiguous bursts allowed by the data structures to minimize port idle time for initiating transfers.
+To minimize port idle time, all transfer functions perform the maximum-length contiguous bursts allowed by the data structures.
 To minimize the number of bursts performed, we prioritize the $n$ dimension over the $m$ dimension of the $weights$ array, as the CLP designs have $T_n$ smaller than $T_m$.
-The $read\_input()$, $read\_weights()$, and $write\_output()$ functions are parameterized to support concurrent transfers across multiple ports by partitioning the transfers according to the top array dimension as demonstrated in $write\_output()$.
+The \textit{read\_input()}, \textit{read\_weights()}, and \textit{write\_output()} functions are parameterized to support concurrent transfers across multiple ports by partitioning the transfers according to the top array dimension as demonstrated in \textit{write\_output()}.

-The {\it PIPELINE} directive in {\it compute()} unrolls the $T_m$ and $T_n$ loops to create the CLP compute module.
+The {\it PIPELINE} directive in \textit{compute()} unrolls the $T_m$ and $T_n$ loops to create the CLP compute module.
 To ensure concurrent access to the data, the $out$, $in$, $bias$, and $weights$ arrays are partitioned across different memory banks.
-The $K \times K$ loops are the outer-most dimension to avoid back-to-back (``loop-carry'') data dependencies across loop iterations. $rloops$ and $cloops$ equal $T_r$ and $T_c$, except the last iteration of the $r$ and $c$ loops, in which case $rloops$ and $cloops$ take the boundary into account.
+The $K \times K$ loops are the outer-most dimension to avoid back-to-back (``loop-carry'') data dependencies across loop iterations. $r_{loops}$ and $c_{loops}$ equal $T_r$ and $T_c$, except for the last iteration of the $r$ and $c$ loops, in which case $r_{loops}$ and $c_{loops}$ take the boundary into account.